How to Manage Salesforce Licensing in Certero

 Users grid > Last Logon column

-Investigate and reclaim licenses from users not logging in
+Investigate and reclaim licences from users not logging in

 Users grid > Activity data